pull-vert/kotysa/README.md

 Kotysa is agnostic from chosen Sql Engine, written in Kotlin for Kotlin users.

 [Available column SQL type(s)](#data-types), typed fields in SELECT and available WHERE operations depends on Entity property's (or getter's) type and nullability.

+Kotysa is **not production ready**, some key features are still missing.
+Early releases will continue to be provided with new features.

 ## Dependency